Akarshjha03/OS-Algorithm-enigma/README.md

 Understand the hardware/software interface, file concepts, and disk scheduling algorithms.
 Topics include FCFS, SSTF, SCAN, and disk reliability.

+## Requirements

+- A Linux-based operating system or a Linux virtual environment.
+- Basic knowledge of Linux commands and shell scripting
+- A C compiler (e.g., GCC) for C programs.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.